wp-plugins/highlight-search-terms/readme.txt

 2. Change the source of wp-content/plugins/highlight-search-terms/hlst.php on line 71 so that the string reflects your main content ID or class name.
 In the above example that can be either `$area = '#main';` or `$area = '.content';` where a prefix '#' is used for ID and '.' for class.

-I hope to have found a solution for this issue with FireFox in the next release!
+As soon as I have found a solution for this issue with FireFox, I will put it in the next release!
+If anyone has tips for me, please let me know :)

 == Screenshots ==